CEA blood test

 - Thyroid cancer

-Higher than normal CEA levels alone cannot diagnose a new cancer.
+Higher than normal CEA level alone cannot diagnose a new cancer.
 Further testing is needed.

-Increased CEA levels may also be due to:
+An increased CEA level may also be due to:

 - Heavy smoking

-- Inflammatory bowel diseases (such as ulcerative colitis)
+- Inflammatory bowel diseases (such as ulcerative colitis or diverticulitis)

 - Lung infection